 repeat the procedure until the table/relation/database are below the transaction age of 200,000,000 ("autovacuum_freeze_max_age" default )

-- During autovacuum run , some of the relation might have lost statistics, analyze those tables.
+- During autovacuum run, some of the relations might have lost statistics, analyze those tables.
 A quick way to find is if the pg_class.reltuples is marked 0 for your major tables.

-In order to avoid AutoVacuum kicking in after reaching the transaction , we would recommend to do vacuum ( Normal, not FULL ) on the table showing high transaction during a maintenance window.
+In order to avoid AutoVacuum kicking in after reaching the transaction, we would recommend doing vacuum ( Normal, not FULL ) on the table showing high transaction during a maintenance window.